 Diabetes can be diagnosed with several tests.
 It's best to repeat the tests a second time to confirm the results.
 The tests include:

-A1C.
-This is the hemoglobin A1C test.
+Hemoglobin A1C test.
+This is the A1C test.
 It measures your average blood glucose for the past 2 to 3 months.
 An A1C of 6.5% or higher means you have diabetes.
 Some conditions can affect how accurate the A1C test is.
-These conditions include sickle cell disease, pregnancy (second and third trimesters and the postpartum period), glucose-6-phosphate dehydrogenase deficiency, HIV, hemodialysis, recent blood loss or transfusion, and erythropoietin therapy.
+These conditions include sickle cell disease, pregnancy , glucose-6-phosphate dehydrogenase deficiency, HIV, hemodialysis, recent blood loss or transfusion, and erythropoietin therapy.

-If you don't have any symptoms of hyperglycemia, diagnosis requires 2 abnormal test results from the same sample or in 2 separate test samples.
+If you don't have any symptoms of hyperglycemia, you will need to have 2 abnormal test results from the same sample or in 2 separate test samples to be diagnosed.
 For example: a fasting plasma glucose greater than 126 and an A1C greater than 6.5% from the same sample.